 This DIY might not solve every problem...but it'll definitely help make life simpler!

-I always struggle finding the right laundry basket, they are either too bulky, too small or just not that pretty.
-When we lived in an apartment, our closet was tiny so our huge laundry basket always made life interesting - annoying.
-Once we moved into our home, our closet size was no longer an issue but I still fought with our basket since it is bulky and, weirdly enough always in the way when I am in a rush.
+I always struggle to find the right laundry basket; they are always too bulky, too small, or just not that pretty.
+When we lived in an apartment, our closet was tiny, so our huge laundry basket always made life interesting - annoying.
+Once we moved into our home, our closet size was no longer an issue, but I still fought with our basket since it is bulky and, weirdly enough, always in the way when I am in a rush.

 - Dowels or hooks

 - Paint or stain